commitsun/pms-deprecated/connector_pms_wubook/tests/README.rst

 :Summary: **Cancel** a Reservation **increases** the Room Type Availability in one in the corresponding Plan in Wubook.

-:Procedure: Cancel a reservation with a room type binded to the Hotel Channel Connector Backend.
+:Procedure: Cancel a reservation with a room type binded to the Pms Channel Connector Backend.

 :Result: The availability is increased by one.